-- A child-friendly anti-bullying policy, displayed in each classroom, ensures all pupils understand and uphold the anti-bullying policy. - The PSHE programme of study includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying. - Collective Worship themes help raise pupil's awareness of bullying and derogatory language. - Difference and diversity are celebrated across the school through diverse displays, books and images.
-The whole school participates in events including Anti-Bullying Week. - The school values of equality and respect are embedded across the curriculum to ensure that it is as inclusive as possible. - Stereotypes are challenged by staff and pupils across the school. - Playground buddies and prefects offer support to all pupils, including those who may have been the target of bullying. - Pupils are continually involved in developing school-wide anti-bullying initiatives through the Junior Leadership Team and through the annual pupil survey. - Working with parents and carers and in partnership with community organisations to tackle bullying, where appropriate.
+- A child-friendly anti-bullying policy, displayed in each classroom, ensures all pupils understand and uphold the anti-bullying policy. - The Growing Together Rules are clearly displayed around the school - The PSHE programme of study includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying. - Collective Worship themes help raise pupil's awareness of bullying and derogatory language. - Difference and diversity are celebrated across the school through diverse displays, books and images.

+- The whole school participates in events including Anti-Bullying Week. - The school values of equality and respect are embedded across the curriculum to ensure that it is as inclusive as possible. - Stereotypes are challenged by staff and pupils across the school. - Playground buddies offer support to all pupils, including those who may have been the target of bullying. - Pupils are continually involved in developing school-wide anti-bullying initiatives through the Junior Leadership Team and through the annual pupil survey. - Working with parents and carers and in partnership with community organisations to tackle bullying, where appropriate.